 The Southern Education Leadership Initiative is graciously supported by the Ginny Looney Fellowship Fund.
-In honor and remembrance of Ginny Looney, the Southern Education Foundation (SEF) established the Ginny Looney Servant Leader Award in 2018 to support and acknowledge young leaders who exude the characteristics of Looney, a long-time Atlanta-based attorney committed to ethics and restoring faith in government.
+In honor and remembrance of Ginny Looney, a long-time Atlanta-based attorney, the Southern Education Foundation (SEF) established the Ginny Looney Servant Leader Award in 2018 to support and acknowledge young leaders who exemplify Looney’s dedication to ethics and restoring faith in government.
 She was often praised for her diligence, sincerity, and her genuine belief in fairness.
-Given to one outstanding Southern Education Leadership Initiative fellow each summer, this award is an acknowledgment of SEF’s commitment to support young change agents who are most vigorously dedicated to advancing racial equity and creating school systems in the South that give all children the opportunity-rich lives they deserve.
+Given to one outstanding Southern Education Leadership Initiative fellow each summer, this award reflects SEF’s commitment to support young change agents who are dedicated to advancing racial equity and creating school systems in the South that give all children the opportunity-rich lives they deserve.

-The fellow who receives the Ginny Looney Servant Leader Award will receive an additional stipend at the end of the summer to carry their work forward.
-The recipient will also designate a donation from the Ginny Looney Fellowship Fund to the southern education effort of their choice that is significantly moving the needle toward equitable education.
-The Award is designed to provide the winner special recognition for making an important contribution to an advocacy effort and also provide them with an initial experience as a donor supporting the compelling work of others.
+Each Ginny Looney Servant Leader Award honoree receives an additional stipend at the end of the summer to carry their work forward.
+The Award recipient also designates a donation from the Ginny Looney Fellowship Fund to go to the southern education effort of their choice that is significantly moving the needle toward equitable education.
+In addition to special recognition for making an important contribution to an advocacy effort, the Ginny Looney Servant Leader Award provides recipients with an initial experience as a donor supporting important education equity efforts.
 If you would like to contribute to this effort, please click here.